Major Charles Strong Jr. - President Wm Taylor & Son Dempartment Store

 Strong left the store for two years to serve as a superintendent of mining operations for a company in British Columbia, returning in 1898.
 In 1907, he was named general manager of the store.

 Charles was away from Taylor's during World War I, serving in the U. S. Army as a major in the Motor Transport Corps.
 He had been know since as Major Strong.
 After the war ended, he settled in Bratenahl.

 In 1935, Charles became president, and his sister became chairman of the board.
 When his sister died in September 1936, Charles was left to salvage what he could of the store.
 The estate eventually settled in 1939.
 He resigned in 1939.
 The May Co. acquired an interest and continued to operate Taylor’s independently under its name.

 Charles was married in 1897 to Louise van Cleve, who was born on February 14, 1872.
-They had two children: Rachel (De Boisgelin) and Keziah (Hoyt).
-Louise died on January 8, 1920, at age 47 and buried in Lake View Cemetery.
+They had two children: Rachel (the Countess Henri de Boisgelin of Paris) and Keziah (Hoyt) of Santa Fe, New Mexico..
+Louise died on January 8, 1920, at age 47, and buried in Lake View Cemetery.

-In 1931, Strong remarried to Eleanor Painter, who was a famous singer, actress, and author.
+In 1931, Strong remarried Eleanor Painter, who was a light opera star, actress, and author.

 Charles was the first president of the National Retail Dry Goods Association and helped found the Cleveland Retail Merchants Board.
 He was a director of National City Bank and active at the Council of World Affairs.

 He was a member of The Country, Kirtland Country, Mayfield Country, Mid-Day, Rowfant, and Union clubs plus the Cornell Club of New York and the Army and Navy Club of Washington D.C.